PaluMacil/hothothot/README.md

 #### CUDA

 You need the `nvcc` compiler which wraps GCC.
-The version available might not support the lastest GCC on your system, but you can install multiple versions and switch between them as needed.
+The version available might not support the latest GCC on your system, but you can install multiple versions and switch between them as needed.
 In my case, I'm on Ubuntu 20.04 and will use the nvcc available in the repos as well as gcc 7.